Collins7-7/New-Eventify/README.md

 ## EVENTIFY APP

 This is a web application built with React and Ruby on Rails for the front-end and back-end respectfully.
-The platform helps you get to know different events happening around you.
-Eventify aims at bringing people together for different events where they get an unforgettable experience and create connections.
+The Eventify app can be used by an Admin who can perform different CRUD functionalities, and it can also be used by a simple user who can get to view the different events available and make bookings for the events.

 ## Technology